paynow/docs/docs/nodejs_quickstart.md

 payment.add("Apples", 1.0);
 ```

 When you are ready to submit the payment request, initiate the transaction by calling the sendMobile(...) method.
-The `sendMobile` method unlike the `send` method takes in two additional arguments i.e. The phone number to send the payment request to and the mobile money method to use for the request. **Note that currently only ecocash is supported**
+The `sendMobile` method unlike the `send` method takes in two additional arguments i.e. The phone number to send the payment request to and the mobile money method to use for the request. **Note that currently only ecocash and onemoney are supported**

 ```javascript
 paynow.sendMobile(payment, '0777000000', 'ecocash').then(response => {